TheGreatRambler/JoyConDroidTASTheme/README.md

-# JoyConDroidTASTheme
+# JoyCon Droid TAS Theme
-Uses JoyCon Droid but allows TAS
+Uses JoyCon Droid to allow you to run TAS from a Android 9 phone instead of Homebrew or specialized hardware!